Menu

 Everest South Side Summit Climb with International Mountain Guides

-IMG has long been a leader in innovative climbing programs to the Himalayas.
+IMG has long been a leader in innovative climbing programs for the Himalayas.
 We were one of the very first companies to offer guided programs to Everest (1991), the first company to offer a stand-alone climb to the North Col (1994) and to 8000m (2001).
-We were one of the first companies to guide Shishapangma (1990) and Cho Oyu (1995), first to guide the Khumbu Icefall as a stand-alone program (2000), first to offer the option of personal Nepalese guides to climbers (2002), first successfully guided climb of Lhotse (2009), first with the Hybrid concept (2010), first to offer an Everest "Express" itinerary (2010), and the first to rappel an alternate route around the Hillary Step (2013).
+We were one of the first companies to guide Shishapangma (1990) and Cho Oyu (1995), first to guide the Khumbu Icefall as a stand-alone program (2000), first to offer the option of personal Nepalese guides to climbers (2002), first successfully guided climb of Lhotse (2009), first with the Hybrid concept (2010), first to offer an Everest “Express” itinerary (2010), and the first to rappel an alternate route around the Hillary Step (2013).

 Lobuche Base Camp

-Our Lobuche Base Camp strategy has been working great for many years, and we will do it again in 2024 for the trekkers and climbers.
-Three nights of camping at Lobuche BC (with gorgeous day hiking in the area) provides for excellent acclimatization and means our climbers and trekkers will feel good when it's time for them to move up to Everest Base Camp!
+Our Lobuche Base Camp strategy has been working great for many years, and we will do it again in 2025 for the trekkers and climbers.
+Three nights of camping at Lobuche BC (with gorgeous day hiking in the area) provides for excellent acclimatization and means our climbers and trekkers will feel good when it’s time for them to move up to Everest Base Camp!
 We will have our own cook team preparing meals at Lobuche BC to keep our team members healthy.

 Everest Base Camps